Injenus/PC_Voice_Control/README.md

 # Offline Voice Control for Computer

 This project is a program for voice control of a computer without the need for an internet connection.
-The program utilizes the system's default microphone for command recognition.
+The program uses the microphone based on the specified index in the system (obtaining a list of indexes in test.py, specifying the index in pcvc_control.py).

 ## Features